prolic/fpp/README.md

 Derivings are kind of PHP's extends keyword, the following rules apply:

 - It's possible to derive multiple times
-- Some derivings are not compatible to each other (f.e.
-Command and ToArray cannot be mixed)
+- Some derivings are not compatible to each other (ie, Command and ToArray cannot be mixed)

 There are 14 deriving types for now: